algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ```

 This output indicates that the GET request only returns a pointer to the file's location rather than the actual file data itself. \
-To access the content of Data-Roads.csv, it is essential to perform the git lfs pull command, which retrieves the file from the remote storage.By utilizing Git LFS, you can efficiently manage large files in the Git repository, ensuring that your version control system remains responsive and performant.
+To access the content of Data-Roads.csv, it is essential to perform the git lfs pull command, which retrieves the file from the remote storage.
+By utilizing Git LFS, you can efficiently manage large files in the Git repository, ensuring that your version control system remains responsive and performant.

 #### REST API